metta-systems/libsss/doc/spec.md

 ## 3 The Negotiation Protocol

-SSU’s negotiation protocol is responsible for setting up new channels for use by the channel and stream protocols.
+SSS’s negotiation protocol is responsible for setting up new channels for use by the channel and stream protocols.
 The negotiation protocol is responsible for performing short-term key agreement and host identity verification.

 ### 3.1 Basic Design Principles